jstoppa/jstoppa.com/content/posts/exploring_the_GPT_with_Vision_api_image_and_video/post.md

 > I can see a mechanical device made of wood and some transparent materials, possibly acrylic or glass.
 It has several circular elements, which look like they could be tracks or pathways for a ball to roll on.
 The construction also includes gear-like components, suggesting that the device has moving parts and might be operated by turning the gears, possibly as part of a kinetic installation or a marble machine.
 The repeated frames suggest that the device might be in motion during the video.

+The model has taken the group of images and analysed them as a whole, the description gives a high level understanding of what i can see although is not entirely sure about the motions.

 ## Combining Vision and Text to Speech
-The final test for me involved testing the GPT with Vision API combined with the Text to speech API, rather than displaying the text on the screen it would directly say it out loud.
+The final test I wanted to do involved testing it with the Text to speech API, rather than displaying the text on the screen it would directly say it out loud.
+This is also a powerful API as you could have different agents interacting with each other, that's probably an example for another day.

 The Python script below simulates a conversation between "Nova" and "Onyx", two voices from the Text to speech API.
 The script turns on the camera and "Nova" asks "Onyx" what it can see,  it iterates until the letter Q is pressed.
+The video is displayed in the screen and the scripts takes a frame every 100ms until it capture 200, the result is then sent to the Text to speech API to reproduce it.

 ```python
 from openai import OpenAI